EmilK322/FastApiDI/README.md

   ```
 Resigtration using abstractions is recommended!

-### Life-Time Management
+### lifetime Management
-Dependency life-time is the scope of which it is getting created and destroyed.
+Dependency lifetime is the scope of which it is getting created and destroyed.
-There are 3 types of life-time's in FastApiDI
+There are 3 types of lifetime's in FastApiDI
 - Singleton
 - Scoped
 - Custom

-#### Singleton Life-Time
+#### Singleton lifetime
-Singleton life-time will create the dependency only once for the entire application life-time.
+Singleton lifetime will create the dependency only once for the entire application lifetime.
-Singleton Life-time can be set with `FastApiDI.register_singleton()` method.
+Singleton lifetime can be set with `FastApiDI.register_singleton()` method.

-#### Scoped Life-Time
+#### Scoped lifetime
-Scoped life-time will create the dependency every time the dependency is requested.
+Scoped lifetime will create the dependency every time the dependency is requested.
-Scoped Life-time can be set with `FastApiDI.register_scoped()` method.
+Scoped lifetime can be set with `FastApiDI.register_scoped()` method.
+> **Note:**
-**Note**: FastApi's `Depends` function can cache the dependency, this behaviour creates 2 different time-lifes, you can read about it in [Life-Time And FastApi's Depends](README.md#life-time-and-fastapis-depends)
+> FastApi's `Depends` function can cache the dependency, this behaviour creates 2 different lifetimes, you can read about it in [lifetime And FastApi's Depends](README.md#lifetime-and-fastapis-depends)

-#### Custom Life-Time
+#### Custom lifetime
-FastApiDI gives you the option to customize the life-time of your dependencies.
+FastApiDI gives you the option to customize the lifetime of your dependencies.
-To implement your own life-time you simply need to register `factory` instead of the dependency itself.
+To implement your own lifetime you simply need to register `factory` instead of the dependency itself.
 `Factory` is a function which takes 0 arguments and return the dependency.
 The `factory` is responsible for managing the creation and deletion of the dependency upon its different calls.
-Custom Life-time can be set with `FastApiDI.register_factory()` method.
+Custom lifetime can be set with `FastApiDI.register_factory()` method.

-Singleton Life-time can be set with `FastApiDI.register_singleton()` method.

-#### Life-Time And FastApi's Depends
+#### lifetime And FastApi's Depends
-FastApi's `Depends` can cache the dependancy using `use_cache` parameter which defaults to `True`.
+FastApi's `Depends` can cache the dependency using `use_cache` parameter which defaults to `True`.
 If `use_cache=True`, then the dependency will be cached independently of FastApiDI.
-The dependency will have life-time at least of the called request scope.
+The dependency will have lifetime at least of the called request scope.
-This behaviour can impact registrations with shorter life-time then the called request scope and have no impact on longer life-times like `Singleton`.
+This behaviour can impact registrations with shorter lifetime then the called request scope and have no impact on longer lifetimes like `Singleton`.
 To disable `Depends` caching pass `use_cache=False` to it